Annapurna Base Camp Trek - 13 Days

 Optional Gear

-- Power bank or extra batteries
+- Power bank or spare batteries

-- Pee bottle / pee funnel for women
+- Pee bottle / pee funnel (for women)

 - Whistle